Developing SSE Type MCP Services

 ```typescript

-// Connect transport object to MCP server
+// Connect the transport object to the MCP server

 await mcpServer.connect(transport);